zestia/ember-expander/README.md

 Transitioning an element from a zero height to it's actual height is not possible to do well with pure CSS (at time of writing).

-This component has a `max-height` style with the correct maximum height set, so that transitioning to that value works correctly.
+This component has a `max-height` style set automatically, so that transitioning to works correctly.

 It also has the added benefit of not rendering the content when collapsed, which results in faster _initial_ rendering.